 Dinara was delighted.
 Thank God.
 A story with a happy ending.”

 There is also a story of 1990’s Russia, during a time when every man was a gangster.
 These notorious vigilantes policed their neighbourhoods and eventually turned to art when it was a publicly known fact that many Russians would use their creativity to mask their delirium.
 The author highlights a known gangster named Vitaliy who used his embarrassment of his parents small, meaningless lives to become a king of the streets.
 Vitaliy’s “earned” income gave him the ability to build a career in the movie industry.
 He hires his fellow brothers in arms as well as himself to star in his films.
 This section reminded me of Robert De Niro and his old, bloated buddies in Analyze That as they strong arm weak Hollywood actors and directors and take control of the Kraft Services in their Adidas track suites.
-For Vitality, at one time his movies spoke to the nation as a whole, and politicians did their best to put a positive spin while imitating the attitude and look of gangsters, knowing the people want “happy” stories.
+For Vitaliy, at one time his movies spoke to the nation as a whole, and politicians did their best to put a positive spin while imitating the attitude and look of gangsters, knowing that the people want “happy” stories.
 There are also examples of unlawful arrests of business owners which lead to bankruptcy for having to pay bribes and legal fees which transformed into corporate/government takeover.
 This process is simply known to the public as “reiderstvo”.
 There are also stories involving arsonists hired by bureaucrats and developers to set buildings ablaze to evict homeowners and cash in.
-A story of a psychological training organization named Rose of the World where the success rate seems to be at best 5% and the suicide rate to be at least 25%.
+One of the more intriguing sections involved a psychological training organization named Rose of the World where the success rate seems to be at best 5% and the suicide rate to be at least 25%.
 The motto for the young women with mental illness in Russia should be “it’s better to be splintered than shattered”.

 “Girls from the Soviet bloc are particularly fragile.
 Six of the seven countries with the highest suicide rates among young females are former Soviet republics; Russia is sixth in the list, Kazakhstan second.
 Emile Durkheim once argued that suicide viruses occur at civilizational breaks, when the parents have no traditions, no value systems to pass on to their children.
 Thus there is no deep-seated ideology to support them when they are under emotional stress.
 The flip side of triumphant cynicism, of the ideology of endless shape-shifting, is despair.”